Lucasc-Dev/Lucasc-dev/README.md

   * 👩‍⚕️ Currently working on Virtual Clinic.
 Virtual Clinic is a web platform of telemedicine, where the pacients can find a doctor and do an appointment safe at home.
 You can   check <a href="https://github.com/Lucasc-Dev/Online-Schedulement-Platform">backend</a> repository! <br/>

+  * 🔗 Working on URL-Extender.
+URL-Extender is a web application where you can enshort, expand or create a custom URL.

   * 🚗 My last project was RentalX.
 RentalX is a React Native mobile application of a fictional vehicle rental company.
 You can check the
   <a href="https://github.com/Lucasc-Dev/RentX-server">Backend</a>
   and